News & Community

 “It’s a sea of inspiration,” says Nick Oster, a former woodshop teacher who runs Camp Small with yard master Shaun Preston, gesturing toward the mountain of wood.
 “We laugh at each other, because each time we saw open a log, we’re like ‘Oh, man!
 This is the most beautiful!’
 With every single one.”

-The duo is employed by the Department of Recreation & Parks and tasked with overseeing this five-acre former dump site that is transitioning from a graveyard for felled and fallen trees to a zero-waste reclamation project that gives a second life to all the branches, limbs, and trunks collected by the city, be it due to storms, disease, or street maintenance.
-Against the hum of I-83, those natural materials are now being transformed into everything from lumber and mulch to tables and playgrounds.
+The duo is employed by the Department of Recreation & Parks and tasked with overseeing this five-acre former dump site that is transitioning from a graveyard for felled and fallen trees to a zero-waste recycling and reclamation project, giving a second life to all the branches, limbs, and trunks collected by the city, be it due to storms, disease, or street maintenance.
+Against the hum of I-83, those natural materials are now being transformed into everything from mulch and lumber to tables and playgrounds.

 “When I first started, there was no plan, no equipment, no building,” says Preston, who arrived in 2016 with Camp Small’s launch by the Rec & Parks Urban Forestry Division and the city’s Office of Sustainability.
 “We are standing where there was a 20-foot-high football field, vegetation growing over it, of decomposing logs and debris.”